pragma-/pbot/doc/Commands.md

 #### Creating new built-in commands
 Built-in commands are created via the `register()` function of the `Commands` module.
 Such commands are registered throughout PBot's source code.
-The owner of the PBot instance can locally add new commands by editing PBot's source code or by acquiring and loading Plugins.
+The owner of the PBot instance can add new commands by editing PBot's source code or by acquiring and loading Plugins.

-* only bot owner can locally create new built-in commands
+* only bot owner can create new built-in commands
 * built-in commands have access to PBot internal API functions and data structures

 #### Plugins